alex-vladut/challenge-me/AppSync.md

 I think I don't like that much the mutations and resolvers generated out of the box by Amplify.
 First, it's exposing way too much - you could basically updated any field (maybe not all of them are actually modifiable).
 Second, it's missing the business logic, you need to check certain things before allowing something to change.
 But as a first step I think it's good enough.

 I'm now sure how much business logic should be added into a VTL resolvers?
+Things like checking if a user should be allowed to delete an item, or that the title of an activity is not too long etc.

+There is a limitation now when a user joins an activity as they could join it multiple times, due to no uniqueness constraint at the database level.
+In order to progress faster with the development I will perform that check at the application level for the moment, but later will have to be fixed on the server side too.
+It seems that this Amplify thing works fine for simple use cases, but once you want to implement something more complex it sometimes even gets in your way or just requires too much effort.
+I think that in a way it forces you to perform more stuff at the application level (which is not a bad thing, if you are able to mirror the same logic server side as well).